Historical immigration to Great Britain: Normans

-The Norman conquest of 1066 is normally considered the last successful attempt in history by a foreign army to take control of the Kingdom of England by means of military occupation.
+The Norman Conquest of 1066 is normally considered the last successful attempt in history by a foreign army to take control of the Kingdom of England by means of military occupation.
 From the Norman point of view, William the Conqueror was the legitimate heir to the realm (as explained in the Bayeux Tapestry), and the invasion was required to secure this against the usurpation of Harold Godwinson.
 William ejected the Anglo-Saxon ruling class, installing his followers in their place.
 Most of these were from Normandy, but a significant portion were of Breton origin.
 Artisans and merchants from France also settled in England to take advantage of economic opportunities in the wake of the conquest.

 In the years following the invasion to 1204, when Normandy was lost to France, the new nobility maintained close ties with their homelands across the channel.
 This was in part secured by granting aristocrats lands in both domains, giving an incentive on all levels to maintain the union.
 The influx of Norman military and ecclesiastical aristocracy changed the nature of the ruling class in England, leading to the creation of an Anglo-Norman population.
 Some French nobles moved north to Scotland at the invitation of King David I, where they established many of the royal houses that would dominate Scottish politics in the coming centuries.
 These included the Balliols, the Bruces and the FitzAlans.

 Though the Normans formed a powerful elite, they were vastly outnumbered by their English and Scottish subjects.
 It has been estimated that they made up only 2 percent of the population of England.

 Flemings

-The later middle ages saw substantial Flemish migration to England, Wales and Scotland.
+The Middle Ages saw several substantial waves of Flemish migration to England, Wales and Scotland.
 The term "Fleming" was used to refer to natives of the Low Countries overall rather than Flanders specifically.

 The first wave of Flemings arrived in England following floods in their low-lying homelands during the reign of Henry I. Eventually, the migrants were planted in Pembrokeshire in Wales.
 According to the Brut y Tywysogyon, the native inhabitants were driven from the area, with the Flemish replacing them.
 This region, in which Flemish and English were spoken from an early date, came to be known as Little England beyond Wales.

 Many of the early Flemish settlers in England were weavers, and established themselves in the larger English towns and cities.
 In Scotland, Flemish incomers contributed to the burgeoning wool trade in the southeastern part of the country.